 Another feature I liked about LeetCode is their mock assessment which gives you a random set of 2-3 questions that needs to be solved under time constraint.
 This is a great way to solidified learnings because now we need to recognize what we’ve learned in the wild.

-One thing I noticed also is product companies asks more algorithm while consultancy asks more ‘build this small app based on these requirements’ type of questions.
+Another thing I noticed is product companies asks more algorithm while consultancy asks more ‘build this small app based on these requirements’ type of questions so make sure to try a bit of that question type as well.

 Most commonly seen problems in coding, both online assignment and interview: